-The teacher certification examination certifies teachers in various areas of needlework for EGA.
-The program sets high standards for excellence in design, technique, and knowledge of the field.
-Throughout the examination, candidates are evaluated on their abilities to communicate information and promote creativity.
+The teacher certification program prepares teachers for certification in various areas of needlework for EGA, setting standards for excellence in design, technique, and knowledge of the field.
+Throughout the process, candidates are evaluated on their abilities to communicate information and promote creativity.
 Each step of the certification process will enhance the candidates’ skill in teaching embroidery and benefit their career via the development of several teachable courses.